nl253/WebScraper/README.md

 ## Export Function

 Must be of type `(uri: string, selector: string, text: string) => Promise<*>`.
-There is a few configurable export functions that you can use:
+There are configurable export functions that you can use:

 Import the exporting module: